hasibamin95/hasibamin95.github.io/_projects/1_project.md

     The architecture of decoder-only LLMs.
 The tokenization and embedding layers are not shown in the figure.
 </div>

+## Features of 1-bit LLM
+- Attention heads require higher precision (8-bit) MatMul
+- Projection layer MatMul operations can undergo extreme quantization (1-bit)
-In the 1-bit LLM, the attention heads are designed with high-precision matmul operations and the projection layers operate with low-precision MatMul operations.
-We observe that most of the LLM models have higher percentage of the MatMul operations in the projection layer.
-So, we shift the projection layer operations into PIM hardware.
+- Most of the LLM models have higher percentage of the MatMul operations in the projection layer

 <div class="row justify-content-center">
     <div class="col-sm-8 mt-3 mt-md-0">